tracee/tracee/binding/springhttpclient/README.md

-> This document contains documentation for the `tracee-servlet` module.
+> This document contains documentation for the `tracee-springhttpclient` module.
 Check the [TracEE main documentation](/README.md) to get started.

 # tracee-springhttpclient